Amyz1ng/project-2/README.md

 ![wireframe mobile](https://github.com/Amyz1ng/project-2/assets/124196828/61545b4c-2c58-4897-a42b-bbaf9d43e3d2)

 ## TESTING
 I tested that this page works in different browsers, chrome, brave, firefox, microsoft edge.
 I have confirmed that this project is responsive, looks good and functions on all screen sizes using the Devtools device toolbar.
-I confirm that the navigation, header text is all readable and easy to understand.

 ## VALIDATOR TESTING